 My scientific background lies in the areas of organic chemistry (making molecules) and supramolecular chemistry (study how molecules fit together).
-My research is mainly focused in the design, synthesis, study and characterization of functional molecular aggregates.
+My current research focuses on the design, synthesis, study and characterization of functional molecular aggregates.
 I consider myself a mixture between a molecular architect and a molecular engineer.
 We study matter but we also produce matter and new materials.
-We work in trying to understand molecular self-assembly processes (non-covalnet synthesis) as a methodology to construct large and functional supramolecular assemblies, i.e., molecular machines.
-A second area of interest resides in the design and application of molecular containers.
+We apply molecular self-assembly processes as a methodology to construct large and functional supramolecular aggregates, i.e. molecular machines, molecular sensing assemblies and devices.
+A second area of my current interests resides in the design and application of molecular containers.
 These are molecular or supramolecular structures with an internal cavity sufficiently large to include or encapsulate other molecules.
 Unfortunately, although we construct monumental and even artistic structures they are not visible to the naked eye due to their reduced nanometer size.